 This section also uses math equations (with commentary) to explain the shape and behavior of the AC output wave forms.
 Terms like VAC (volts AC), VAC RMS, and VAC-Peak are used in these equations.
 When dealing with inverters’ specifications and off-grid power systems, these electrical terms are bound to show up.
 By seeing how they’re used in the below AC output waveforms’ analysis, you should know what to make of their values when you finally see them in real-life.

 A.Wave Forms (top⇑)

 Square Waves (top⇑)

-While inverters that output AC power as square waves do exist, none of them are worth using even if they are free.
-A square wave’s appearance can be shown in the diagram below:
+While inverters with output square waves do exist, none of them are worth using even if they’re free.
+A square wave’s general appearance is shown in the diagram below:

-This can be shown with the following equation:
+The varying VAC RMS can be explained with the following equation:

 For the 100 VAC Peak for 10.5 VDC, the equation is filled as follows:

-Because the average ac voltage isn’t consistently at 120 VAC RMS, this can cause even simple AC loads like motors or lightbulbs to fail prematurely.
-Due to the high variation in the VAC RMS value, square waves have a really high amount of harmonic distortion(will explain more later in this post).
-The THD for the AC output waves of square wave inverters are >40% which is very high and “unclean”.
-Hence, avoid square wave output inverters at all costs.
+Because the average AC Voltage isn’t consistently at 120 VAC RMS, even simple AC loads like motors or lightbulbs will fail prematurely.
+Due to high variation in the VAC RMS value, square waves will have a really high amount of harmonic distortion(more will be explained later in this post).
+The THD for the AC output waves of square wave inverters is >40% which is considered very high and “unclean”.
+In conclusion, avoid square wave inverters for any usage as it is outdated.

 Modified Sine Waves (top⇑)

-From the above diagram, it can be seen that there are instantaneous increases and decreases in voltage and the signal sits periodically at 0 volts.
-Actual MSWs look similar to that in the above diagram if not exact.
+In the above diagram, the Modified Sine Waves (MSWs) consist of instantaneous increases and decreases in voltage together with the signal sitting periodically at 0 Volts.
+Actual MSWs looks very similar to the above waveforms if not exactly.